Outline of the Services Producer Price Index (SPPI, 2015 base)

 The price surveys basically survey the providers of selected service products, while in collecting some sample prices, they also survey customers.
 Moreover, some items incorporate data obtained from statistics compiled by other organizations and third-party databases ("alternative data") in order to improve index accuracy and reduce the respondent burden.

-The Bank surveys the prices by sending questionnaires to the reporting companies.
+The Bank surveys the prices by sending questionnaires to the reporting companies by mail or online.
 The Bank collects questionnaires in time for the release of the preliminary figures.
 If the price data are not collected by the time of the calculation of preliminary figures, they will be reflected in indexes published in the following month or later.

 In order to continuously survey the price of service products with constant quality, in addition to the service product price, the Bank acquires information from the respondents on characteristics which may affect the prices, such as the details of the surveyed service products, customers and transaction conditions.
 The information on the prices and all of these characteristics is collectively referred to as "sample prices."